The Most Popular Song The Year You Were Born

 1976 - Silly Love Songs by Wings

 Some people want to fill the world with silly love songs, and Paul and Linda McCartney were among them.
 And, as the lyrics say, what's wrong with that?
-Nothing, because this bass-heavy, sort-of-disco song about the joys of love and listening to love songs when one is in love was the most popular song of the year of the American Bicentennial.
+Nothing, because this bass-heavy, sort-of-disco song about the joys of love and listening to love songs when one is in love was the most popular song of the year of the American Bicentennial

 And while McCartney had plenty of hit songs, both on his own and with his band, Wings, in the first few years after the Beatles split in 1970, "Silly Love Songs" proved that he could be just as much of a superstar all by himself (or rather, with his wife, who co-wrote the song and played keyboards in Wings).
 That was even the intent of the song — Paul McCartney says he wrote it in response to critics who said that while John Lennon wrote deep and political songs, McCartney was content to write "silly love songs."
-The world didn't mind — the song spent five weeks at number one and is the biggest hit of his post-Beatles career.
+The world didn't mind — the song spent five weeks at No. 1 and is the biggest hit of his post-Beatles career.

 1977 - Tonight's the Night (Gonna Be Alright) by Rod Stewart